ADD CONDITION

 Pediatric Use

 This product is intended for external use only.
-If you have a child who is 2 years of age or older, you can apply it to their painful muscles and joints.
-Make sure to gently massage it into the affected area, and you can repeat this process as needed, but do not apply it more than four times a day.
+If you have a child aged 2 years or older, you can apply it to their painful muscles and joints.
+Make sure to gently massage it into the affected area, and you can repeat this process as needed, but do not exceed four applications in a single day.

 Geriatric Use